 Projects with an individual creative professional working with the school for approximately 20 days - $10,000

-Projects with a creative organisation working with the school for at least 20 days - $35,000.
+Projects with a creative collective or organisation working with the school for at least 20 days - $35,000.

 Who can apply?